The Complete Bird Perch Health Guide

 Cons

-- Abrades foot skin causing wounds
+- Abrades and tears foot skin causing open wounds

-- Leads to infections
+- Leads to serious infections

 - Extremely painful for birds

-- Does NOT trim nails safely
+- Does NOT safely trim nails despite marketing claims

 Pros